 - Abbey Lodge (Killarney), Limestone Lodge B&B (Kenmare), Fernroyd B&B (Cork City), Duvane B&B (Clonakilty), Sunrise B&B (Kinsale), Ilenroy House B&B (Skibbereen)

 *Note that hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation!

 Full Irish breakfast each day.
 When no restaurant location is available on route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 Evening meals can be enjoyed in the charming restaurants along the way.

 Difficulty & terrain

 The cycling is not hard, still, in order to enjoy the trip to the maximum, it is recommendable to have some cycling experience and be in good physical shape (read more about difficulty grades).
 You will be cycling on most parts on country roads and close to the coastline.
 We will email you the essential pre-departure info.
 Upon arrival, you will receive detailed travel information with route maps, route description and access to our exclusive GPS Navigation App.

 This trip is available from April until October.
 Weather is best in June – August.
 The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date in the season – so please indicate desired beginning date when booking.

 By train or bus

-- Kerry Airport: Bus services via Killarney to Cork.
+- Kerry Airport: Bus services to Killarney.
 Ryanair offers flights to Kerry from London and Manchester.
-On departure, take bus 14 or 40 to the airport for a 20 minutes journey.

 - See Bus Éireann, Dublin Coach and Irish Rail for details or use the Omio planner above.